 It is recommended that you always review these Notes before installing the System Firmware on your server.

-Second, Sun System Firmware uses a common source base for all of the Sun CMT server systems.
+Second, Oracle System Firmware uses a common source base for all of the SPARC server systems.
 The Bugs Fixed list in the

 README for a given system will include bug fixes that are specific to that system, as well as bug fixes that are known to be relevant to more than one (or all) systems, and as the number of supported systems grows, the number of shared bugs grows as well.
 It is impractical to fully describe the relevance of each bug fix to a given system, so we list all bugs that are either known to be relevant or otherwise in known common code, under the theory that more disclosure is better than less.
 That said, we do exclude bug fixes known to be specific to a given system from the